00AK00/november2/README.md

 - Push to grab or release when near something grab-able
 - Push to sink or float when in open water
 - Push to grab and attack when near prey/enemy
+- Grab fish to catch a ride (Nelson)
+- If the bottom is sandy, particles could be picked up and move with the currents etc...
+(Nelson)
+- grabbing those sandy regions doesnt fully hold you down, but does add to your mass (impact bouyancy etc)

 ## Currents
 Currents are shown by environmental hints such as plankton, bioluminscent organisms, sea week, sand, bubbles, etc moving in a direction.
 Currents can be linear, curved, eddy currents, or even waves that push you out of the water!